Vortan/vortan.github.io/index.md

 the Armenian language.
 There are a set of tools there are available in most languages that we want to develop for Armenian.

-_We are looking for ambitious programmers, linguists, designers or anyone who would enjoy contributing to join the project!_

 ### Projects:

 * [Spellchecker](spellchecker)